- Heart attack:

 The most effective heart attack treatment plan uses a multifaceted approach.
 This includes preventive care aimed at minimizing the risk factors for having a heart attack.
 Preventive measures include regular medical care to monitor and address such risk factors as high cholesterol, obesity, smoking, diabetes, and excessive alcohol consumption.

-Heart attacks are often diagnosed ...Heart attack Treatments
+Heart attacks are ...Heart attack Treatments

 Some of the possible treatments listed in sources for treatment of Heart attack may include: